 - Use of the library and the granting of borrowing privileges to those eligible is not automatic.

-- All visitors are expected to provide verification of identity, age, and address.
+- All visitors are expected to provide current photo ID upon request.

 - The library reserves the right to withhold privileges or to withdraw them if they are abused.
 Failure to return books on time and to pay fines, penalties, or charges due and disruptive behavior, are examples of abuses which will result in withdrawal of library privileges.